maximoai-co/brightdata-mcp-remote/README.md

 - **Protect Your `MCP_SERVER_TOKEN`**: Your `MCP_SERVER_TOKEN` is the key to your server.
 Keep it secret and do not expose it in client-side code.
 It should only be used by trusted back-end clients.
 - **Treat Scraped Content as Untrusted**: Always treat scraped web content as untrusted data.
 Sanitize it before use.

+## 💰 Maximo AI Billing Model (when `HOSTING_MODE=maximo`)

+When running the server in `maximo` hosting mode, all interactions with the MCP server (including handshake, tool listing, and tool calls) are routed through your configured Maximo AI backend for billing and usage tracking.

+The billing model is as follows:

+- **Free Tier**: The first **50 requests** per user are completely free of charge.
+- **Paid Requests**: After the free tier is exhausted, each subsequent request will incur a fixed charge of **10 credits**.
+  - **Cost per Credit**: 100 credits cost $0.20, therefore 1 credit costs $0.002.

+This model provides a generous free usage tier while ensuring fair compensation for continued service.
+All API calls, regardless of their nature (e.g., `initialize`, `tools/list`, `tools/call`), contribute to the request count for the free tier.

+**Note**: In `maximo` mode, the individual `cost` defined for tools within `server.js` is informational only and is _not_ used for actual credit deduction.
+The Maximo AI backend (`MAXIMO_API_URL`) is the single source of truth for billing.

+### Maximo AI API Key & Usage

+To use the Maximo AI billing model, you will need a Maximo AI API Key.

+- **Get your API Key**: Log in or sign up at [https://maximoai.co](https://maximoai.co), open the user menu, and click on "Get Your API Key", or visit the direct link: [https://maximoai.co/platform](https://maximoai.co/platform).
+- **Track API Usage**: Monitor your API usage and credit consumption at [https://maximoai.co/apiusage](https://maximoai.co/apiusage).

+### Buying Maximo AI Credits

+Credits are required for paid requests.

+- **Buy Credits**: Visit [https://maximoai.co/buycredits](https://maximoai.co/buycredits) to purchase credits.
+- **Payment Method**: Currently, only crypto payment methods are supported.
+You will need to create and fund your Maximo AI crypto wallet first.
+- **Create Maximo AI Crypto Wallet**: Create your wallet here: [https://maximoai.co/menu](https://maximoai.co/menu).
+After funding, head to the buy credits page.

 ## ⚠️ Troubleshooting

 ### Connection Errors